iamromulan/cellular-modem-wiki/fibocom/at_commands.md

 # Sending AT Commands

 If you plan to use the RM551E-GL in an ethernet sled you need to edit some modem configurations.
 Most of these steps are optional since the custom firmwares are pre-configured.
-Use your favorite serial appplication (i.e TeraTerm)
+Use your favorite serial appplication (i.e TeraTerm) on the AT Port of your serial connection.

   AT+QCFG="pcie/mode" // query status
   AT+QCFG="pcie/mode",1 // set mode